juxor/afaq/markdown/secI5.md

 organisations of the Right."_ [**The Coming of the Spanish Civil War**, pp.
 42-3]

 The Catholic Church _"was the bulwark of the country's conservative forces"_ and no more than 15 days after the announcement of the Republic in 1931, the Primate of Spain _"issued a pastoral denouncing the new government's intention to establish freedom of worship and to separate Church and state.
 The cardinal urged Catholics to vote in future elections against an administration which in his view wanted to destroy religion."_ [Antony Beevor, **The Battle for Spain**, p.
 91 and p.
-25] This opposition to the Republic and support for right-wing, near-fascist parties such as the CEDA, continued throughout the 1930s and climaxed with the Church's backing of Franco's coup.
+25] This opposition to the Republic and support for right-wing, near-fascist parties, continued throughout the 1930s and climaxed with the Church's backing of Franco's coup.

 Nor should it be forgotten that the _"Catholic press applauded the Nazi destruction of the German Socialist and Communist movements.
 Nazism was much admired on the Spanish Right because of its emphasis on authority, the fatherland and hierarchy -- all three of which were central preoccupations of